AI Image Symmetric Pose Broken: Mirror-Fix Workflow

 Step 4: Mask and inpaint the broken half

-If composition is locked but one half is off:
+If the composition is locked but one half is off:

-- Identify which half is correct (often the side the model rendered first or the side opposite the broken half).
+• Identify which half is correct (often the side the model rendered more confidently, or the one opposite the broken half).

-- Prompt the inpaint with the same content as the correct half.
+• Prompt the inpaint with the same content as the correct half, and keep the OpenPose ControlNet active so the redrawn half lands on the symmetric skeleton.

 Step 5: Mirror-composite the correct half

-- Open the image in Photoshop / Affinity / GIMP.
+1. Open the image in Photoshop, Affinity Photo, or GIMP.

-- Duplicate, flip horizontally, place on the other side.
+3. Duplicate it, flip horizontally, and place it on the other side.

 Step 6: Switch to a stronger model

-- Measure hand positions in pixels — both should be at the same Y coordinate within tolerance.
+• Measure hand positions in pixels — both should land at the same Y coordinate within tolerance.

-- For yoga and dance poses, check joint angles — each elbow should bend the same amount.
+• For yoga and dance poses, check joint angles — each elbow should bend by the same amount.

-- Print or display at the final size — small symmetry errors that look fine on a thumbnail jump out at full size.
+• View at the final delivery size.
+Small symmetry errors that vanish on a thumbnail jump out at full resolution.

 Long-term prevention

-- For any symmetric pose work, default to ControlNet pose or reference.
+• For any symmetric-pose work, default to ControlNet OpenPose or a reference image.
 Do not rely on prompt words alone.

-- Build a library of symmetric OpenPose skeletons (T-pose, prayer hands, arms-out, frontal stance) and reuse.
+• Build a reusable library of symmetric OpenPose skeletons (T-pose, prayer hands, arms-out, frontal stance).

-- Use symmetric lighting prompts by default for symmetric subjects.
+• Use symmetric lighting language by default for symmetric subjects.

-- For products and packaging, mirror-composite as a final pass — do not trust the generation.
+• For products and packaging, mirror-composite as a final pass — do not trust a single generation.

 Common pitfalls

-- Forgetting that hair, clothing, and props can break the symmetry even when the pose is correct.
+• Forgetting that hair, clothing, and props can break symmetry even when the underlying pose is correct.

 FAQ

-Q: Why does the model not just draw symmetric outputs when I ask for symmetry?
-A: Diffusion models do not have an architectural symmetry prior.
-They sample from a distribution that includes many almost-symmetric outputs.
-ControlNet adds a hard constraint that text prompts cannot.
+Q: Why won’t the model just draw symmetric outputs when I ask for symmetry?
+A: Diffusion models have no architectural symmetry prior.
+They sample from a distribution that includes many almost-symmetric outputs but rarely a perfect one.
+ControlNet adds a hard structural constraint that text prompts cannot.

 Q: Can I get perfect symmetry from prompt alone?
 A: Rarely.
-Even with the strongest models, perfect symmetry from text alone is a 1-in-10 roll.
-ControlNet or mirror-composite is the reliable path.
+Even with the strongest June 2026 models, perfect symmetry from text alone is roughly a 1-in-10 roll.
+ControlNet OpenPose or a mirror-composite is the dependable path.

 Q: Will mirror-compositing always look natural?
 A: For mostly-static poses with frontal lighting, yes.
-For complex hair, fabric, or directional lighting, the seam may need touch-up work.
+With complex hair, fabric, or directional lighting, the seam may need touch-up work.

-Q: What about asymmetric features like a part in the hair?
+Q: What about features that are naturally asymmetric, like a side part in the hair?
 A: Mirror-compositing inherits one side’s asymmetries.
-If the model gave the subject a side part, the mirror will have the part on both sides or neither.
-Decide which half to mirror based on which side has fewer asymmetric details.
+A side part becomes a part on both sides or neither.
+Choose the half to mirror based on which side has fewer asymmetric details.